skioo/django-datatrans-gateway/README.md

         url(r'^datatrans/', include('datatrans.urls')),
     ]

-Configure the callback url in your upp
+Configure the callback url in the datatrans UPP Administration page.

 In your settings.py, enter the configuration for your web and mpo merchants.
 For instance: